Anurada23/Document_Search_RAG_AI_System-End-_to_End-/README.md

 # Retrieval-Augmented Generation (RAG) AI System with LangChain & Hugging Face
-In this demo, we build an End-to-End Retrieval-Augmented Generation (RAG) AI System using LangChain for RAG framework, FAISS for vector store, Hugging Face model as LLM and Gradio for frontend UI.
+This is an End-to-End Retrieval-Augmented Generation (RAG) AI System using LangChain for RAG framework, FAISS for vector store, Hugging Face model as LLM and Gradio for frontend UI.
 RAG is a framework that improves LLMs by retrieving relevant documents before generating an answer.
-It typically ingest documents, retrieve similar documents to the ones queried, and the retrieved documents are passed to an LLM to generate an answer.
+It ingest documents, retrieve similar documents to the ones queried, and the retrieved documents are passed to an LLM to generate an answer.

 ## FrontEnd Preview
 ![FrontEnd Preview](Images/Capture1.PNG)